2022- Blake Cerveny-Burke, Brandon Schutt-Bellevue East

 Alex was diagnosed in his teenage years with Retinitis Pigmentosa, which causes vision impairment.
 He participated in Cross Country and Track all 4 years of his High School career at Millard North.
 During his freshman year it became a slight issue and in 2017 his vision became notably worse which caused him to run […]

-Sam Schukei, a senior at Kenesaw High School who lost his lower left leg in a lawn mower accident at age six, but is a four-year letterman in football, played basketball and qualified for the state track meet in the discus, setting the school record at that time.
+Sam Schukei, a senior at Kenesaw High School who lost his lower left leg in a lawn mower accident at age three, but is a four-year letterman in football, played basketball and qualified for the state track meet in the discus, setting the school record at that time.